SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## What's Next?

-We've two ongoing [Summer of Code 2022 projects](https://www.sea-ql.org/blog/2022-06-02-summer-of-code-2022-intro/) to enrich the SeaQL ecosystem, planning to be released later this year.
-At the meantime, we're working on stabilizing existing SeaQL libraries and reaching version 1.0.0, we'd love to hear comments and feedback from the community.
+We have two ongoing [Summer of Code 2022 projects](https://www.sea-ql.org/blog/2022-06-02-summer-of-code-2022-intro/) to enrich the SeaQL ecosystem, planning to be released later this year.
+In the meantime, we're focusing on improving existing SeaQL libraries until reaching version 1.0, we'd love to hear comments and feedback from the community.

 If you like what we do, consider starring, commenting, sharing, contributing and together building for Rust's future!